darciew/CV/README.md

 Being an Office Manager meant constantly tackling problems and crafting their solutions.

-- Partnered with HR to create and design an on-boarding process for new staff - this was non-existent when I started.
+- Partnered with HR to create and design an on-boarding process for new staff.

 - Assisted organising an impromptu office move that required finding and moving to a new site within 2 months of notice.
 I diagrammed and presented different location options to evaluate the best solution.

-- Worked closely with the VP of Engineering to develop IT solutions, there was no IT department so I became the first point of call for any technical issues in the office.
+- Worked closely with the VP of Engineering to develop IT solutions, I was the first point of call for any technical issues in the office.
 I created a database to keep track of company laptops through our security software system, something that wasn't in place when I began.

-At Makers, we worked hard to approach problems methodically.
+At Makers, I worked hard to approach problems methodically.

-- During our final project at Makers, we were struggling to correctly test a  Component's changing state.
-I decided to take some time out of building features to learn about React Native testing using Jest and Enzyme.
+- During our final project at Makers, we were struggling to correctly test React Component's changing state.
+I took some time out to learn about React Native testing using Jest and Enzyme.
 After a bit of time researching I was able to write our first passing test and increase our overall test coverage.

 ### Self Starter Who Thrives in a Collaborative Environment